nicholasgower/PlanetsLib/README.md

 # PlanetsLib

 Code and graphics to help modders creating planets, moons and other systems.
 This library is a community project and will grow over time.
 Feel free to contribute via pull requests on [Github](https://github.com/danielmartin0/PlanetsLib).
-There is a channel dedicated to the library on roc's [Discord](https://discord.gg/VuVhYUBbWE).

 When breaking changes are made to features used by live mods, the major version of Planetslib will be bumped.